hjorthjort/hjorthjort.github.io/_posts/2016-04-19-san-francisco-day-3-a-farewell-to-sweden.markdown

 # Stanford

+> I asked a ton of questions.
+They were all a variation on a single theme: how do I get here?

 The first stage of mind blow was going to Stanford.
-A girl from Chalmers doing her masters here towed us around.
+A girl from Chalmers, Sara, doing her masters here towed us around.
 First she said that the place is really big, so she *had* to use a bike to get around – on wide, unworn asphalt roads between centery old buildings.
 Doesn't sound like to much of a hassle to my ears.
 She showed us parts of the huge collection of [Rodin][rodin] sculptures, including [Gates of Hell][gates], [Orpheus][orpheus] and [The Thinker][thinker].
 They were all there in bronze cast, in outdoor sculpture parks for everyone to touch, see and contemplate, right next to cafés and study halls.
 She showed us the first Google server, on display outside of a lecture hall.
 We walked around the sprawling campus, seeing all the restaurants and frat activities, going into the massive bookstore, seeing people enjoy the sun while toiling over their books.
 It was heaven.

 ## Going across the pond